KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 🛤️ ⚯ ⌬ 〰️ ◎

 #### Ephesus — The Path of Discernment
-“You have tested those who call themselves apostles and are not…”
+"You have tested those who call themselves apostles and are not…"

 This is the archetype of spiritual discernment —
 sharpened perception that detects distortion,